RiugaBachi/describe/README.md

 # describe

 `describe` is a library that provides the `Descriptor s a` applicative functor for describing binary data structures.
 The underlying binary serialization/deserialization library is `cereal`.
-Instead of describing how this can be useful, I find that its usefulness is best demonstrated with the following example.
+Instead of describing how this can be useful, I find that the following example best demonstrates what this library can bring to the table.

 ## The Problem